gnolang/gno/docs/concepts/packages.md

 before being added to the language
 - Standard libraries usually provide low-level necessities for the language, while packages utilize them to create a broader range of functionality
-- A breaking change in the standard libraries will equate to a breaking change in the language, while the same is not true for packages